George Cakobau: Sport

-Cakobau played four first-class cricket matches for Fiji during their 1947/48 tour to New Zealand.
+Cakobau played four first-class cricket matches for Fiji during their 1947–48 tour to New Zealand.
 Cakobau made his debut first-class debut against Auckland and played his fourth and final first-class match on tour against Otago.

 In his four first-class matches Cakobau scored 176 runs at a batting average of 25.14, with a single half-century score of 67* coming against Wellington.
 With the ball, he took 5 wickets at a bowling average of 52.00, with best figures of 2/48.
 Additionally, he took 3 catches in the field.

 During the tour to New Zealand, Cakobau also played 9 non-first-class matches for Fiji, with his final match coming against Hawke's Bay.

 He also played a rugby union Test match for Fiji in 1939, against a New Zealand Maori team at Hamilton.
 Fiji won by 10 points, with Cakobau contributing two points, through a conversion.

 Personal life and legacy

+Ratu Sir George Cakobau's father was Ratu Popi, and his grandfather was Ratu Celua, the youngest son of the Vunivalu, Ratu Cakobau.

 Cakobau was married twice, first to Adi Veniana Gavoka then to Lady Lelea Seruwaia Balekiwai.
 Several of his children have distinguished themselves in public service.
-Samanunu Talakuli has held Cabinet office and has been her country's High Commissioner to Malaysia, before being appointed to the Senate in June 2006.
-George Cakobau, Jr. and Litia Cakobau also served in the Senators from 2001 to 2006.
-His youngest son, Tanoa Cakobau, was President of the Conservative Alliance, the junior partner in the ruling coalition from 2001 to 2006.
+Adi Samanunu Talakuli has held Cabinet office and has been her country's High Commissioner to Malaysia, before being appointed to the Senate in June 2006.
+Ratu George Cakobau Jr. and Adi Litia Cakobau also served in the Senators from 2001 to 2006.
+His youngest son, Ratu Tanoa Cakobau, was President of the Conservative Alliance, the junior partner in the ruling coalition from 2001 to 2006.

 Cakobau retired from office in 1983, but as Fiji's traditional Paramount Chief, he remained influential until his death in 1989.

+Ratu Epenisa Cakobau was installed as Ratu Sir George's successor as Vunivalu of Bau on the 10th of March 2023.